 - Get to a safe place as soon as possible! - Try to preserve all physical evidence the victim should not bathe, shower, brush teeth, douche, use the toilet, or change clothing until s(he) has a medical exam.
 Contact a close friend or relative, if available, who can provide support and accompany the victim to the medical exam and/or police department. - Get medical attention as soon as possible an exam may reveal the presence of physical injury that the victim is unaware of.
 Following a sexual assault, antibiotics are typically given at the time of the exam to help prevent the victim from acquiring certain sexually transmitted diseases.
 Emergency contraception may be provided to female victims at risk of pregnancy from the assault (if the victim presents within 120 hours).
 If the victim reports memory loss, loss of consciousness or other circumstances suspicious for a drug-facilitated assault, a urine test may be done if the victim presents within 96 hours.
-Some of the commonly used "date rape" drugs, however, are only detectable in the urine for six to eight hours after ingestion. - Contact the police Sexual assault is a crime, it is vital to report it.
+Some of the commonly used "date rape" drugs, however, are only detectable in the urine for six to eight hours after ingestion. - Contact the police Sexual assault is a crime.
+It is vital to report it.
 It is important to remember that reporting a crime is not the same as prosecuting the crime.
 The decision to prosecute may be made at another time.
 Final decision to prosecute is determined by the State Attorney. - Consider talking to a counselor Seeing a counselor may be important in helping the victim understand her/his feelings and begin the process of recovery.

-Pensacola State College does not discriminate on the basis of sex in its educational programs and the College prohibits sexual misconduct, including sexual harassment and sexual violence.
-Other acts can also be forms of sex-based discrimination and are also prohibited whether gender based or not and include dating violence, domestic violence, stalking, sexual battery, voyeurism and exhibitionism.
-As a result, Pensacola State College issues this statement of policy to inform the community of our comprehensive plan addressing sexual misconduct; educational programs and procedures that address sexual assault, domestic violence, dating violence, and stalking, and how these events are reported to a College official.
-In this context, Pensacola State College prohibits the offenses of sexual misconduct including but not limited to domestic violence, dating violence, sexual assault and stalking and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the College community.
+Pensacola State College does not discriminate on the basis of sex in its educational programs and the College prohibits sexual harassment and misconduct whether gender based or not and including sexual assault, domestic violence, dating violence, stalking, voyeurism and exhibitionism.
+As a result, Pensacola State College issues this statement of policy to inform the community of our comprehensive plan addressing sexual harassment and misconduct, educational programs and procedures that address sexual harassment and misconduct, and how these events are reported to a College official.
+In this context, Pensacola State College prohibits the offenses of sexual harassment and misconduct and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the College community.